jpignata/somanymachines/content/tx/finger-the-first-social-software.md

 \
 **The Finger User Information Protocol** was last outlined in [RFC1288][6] published in 1991.
-It's dirt simple: a TCP server listens on port 79 and accepts one-line queries of ASCII text which typically passes a username and a CRLF.
+It's dirt simple: a TCP server listens on port 79 and accepts one-line queries of ASCII text which typically include a username and a CRLF.
 The server then returns whatever information it has about a given user.
 If no username is provided, the server should return summary information of all online users.

 If you use macOS or Linux, you have `finger` installed today.
 Open a new terminal and type `finger [username]`: